Alien vs. Predator Central logo

 The Ancient Yautja rank from Predator: Homeworld

-Within the realm of the Yautja, a select group known as the ancient Predators takes center stage.
-These distinguished individuals have accumulated several centuries, and some even span millennia in age.
-Having transitioned beyond the roles of clan elders, they lead solitary lives pursuing their own endeavors.
+Ancient Predators are Yautja of extreme age, sometimes centuries old and sometimes even millennia old.
+Having moved beyond the role of ordinary clan elders, they often live more solitary lives and pursue their own goals.
 Revered by younger hunters for their wisdom and knowledge, ancient Predators leave an indelible mark on Yautja culture.
-Their presence is witnessed in various mediums, such as the Predator: Homeworld comic, where an ancient Predator eliminates renegade Predators on Earth.
+Ancient Predators appear in several parts of the lore, such as the Predator: Homeworld comic, where an ancient Predator eliminates renegade Predators on Earth.
 In the video game Aliens vs. Predator 2: Primal Hunt, an ancient Yautja emerges, albeit frozen in a stasis field for centuries, attesting to their advanced age.

 Predator Warlord